alan-turing-institute/bluesky/README.md

   python3 -m pip install bluesky-simulator[gui]
 ```

+The pip install approach above may fail due to permissions if using the system python3.
+Either append `--user` to the pip command above or prepend `sudo` if you are on a Linux/Mac machine.

 If installing in development mode from a locally cloned copy of bluesky (instead of via PyPI) change this to:
 > python3 -m pip install -e .